onionshare/onionshare/BUILD.md

 python3 waf distclean all --target-arch=64bit
 ```

-Finally, install the PyInstaller module into your local site-packages:
+Finally, install the PyInstaller module into your local site-packages.
+If you're using a virtualenv, make sure to run this last command while your virtualenv is activated:

 ```sh
 cd ..